CrypticSignal/bitrate-plotter/README.md

 - FFprobe executable in your PATH.

 # Usage
-Using this program is very simple.
-As an example, to analyse the video bitrate of a file named video.mp4 in the current directory, enter `python main.py -f video.mp4`.
-To analyse a specific stream, you can use the `-s` argument, e.g. `python main.py -f video.mp4 -s a:0`.
+Simply specify the path of the file you wish to analyse, as well as your desired graph type.
+Here's an example:

+`python main.py -f video.mp4 --graph-type filled`

+To analyse a specific stream, use the `-s`/`--stream-specifier` argument:

+`python main.py -f video.mp4 -s a:0 --graph-type filled`

 You can find the output of `python main.py -h` below:
 ```
-usage: main.py [-h] -f FILE_PATH [-o OUTPUT_FOLDER] [-s STREAM_SPECIFIER] [-t GRAPH_TITLE]
+usage: main.py [-h] -f FILE_PATH -g {filled,unfilled} [-s STREAM_SPECIFIER]

 optional arguments:
   -h, --help            show this help message and exit